hyosung11/Launch-School/Courses/journal.md

 08:52 It's the last day of school for the kids and it's a half day, so it's the perfect moment for me to retake the JS129 Written Assessment.

 12:14 Sweating.
 I just submitted the retake and hope I scored enough points to pass.

+## 20220623 목요일

+09:39 I passed the retake exam with a 60/62 or 96.77%.
+Laurent helped me with a revision and I submitted it earlier this morning.
+I want to take the interview assessment now.

+10:04 I think I'm going to condense my study guide as I wait to be passed on to the interview.

+10:12 Updating my `.gitignore` file.